Gibbs polystability of Fano manifolds, stability thresholds and symmetry breaking: Abstract

 \section{Abstract}

-We extend the probabilistic approach for constructing Kähler--Einstein metrics on log Fano manifolds $(X,\Delta)$ -- involving random point processes -- to the case of non-discrete automorphism groups, by explicitly breaking the symmetry.
-This yields a new algebraic notion of Gibbs polystability, conjecturally equivalent to K-polystability.
-The definition involves a limit of log canonical thresholds on the GIT semistable locus of the $N$-fold products $X^{N},$ that we conjecture coincides with an analytic reduced stability threshold encoding the coercivity of the K-energy functional modulo automorphisms.
-These conjectures follow from an overarching conjectural Large Deviation Principle for the limit $N\rightarrow\infty.$ We prove several of our conjectures for log Fano curves and derive a strengthened logarithmic Hardy--Littlewood--Sobolev inequality on the two-sphere, which implies Aubin's refinement of the Moser--Trudinger inequality.
+We extend the probabilistic approach for constructing Kähler--Einstein metrics on log Fano manifolds $(X,\Delta)$ -- involving random point processes -- to the case of non-discrete automorphism groups, by breaking the symmetry using a moment map constraint.
+In particular, an algebraic notion of Gibbs polystability is introduced, ensuring that the corresponding point processes on $X$ are well-defined.
+We conjecture that the Gibbs polystability of $(X,\Delta)$ is equivalent to the existence of a Kähler--Einstein metric and that the unique such metric with vanishing moment emerges when sampling a large number of $N$ points on $X.$ The definition of Gibbs polystability involves a limit of log canonical thresholds on the GIT semistable locus of the $N$-fold products $X^{N},$ that we conjecture coincides -- as $N$ tends to infinity -- with an analytic reduced stability threshold, encoding the coercivity of the K-energy functional modulo automorphisms.
+These conjectures follow from an overarching conjectural Large Deviation Principle for the large $N-$limit.
+We prove several of our conjectures on log Fano curves and derive a strengthened form of the sharp logarithmic Hardy--Littlewood--Sobolev (HLS) inequality on the two-sphere, under a moment constraint.
+It yields quantitative stability results for the sharp logarithmic HLS inequality with optimal stability constants.
+Furthermore, we show that any log Fano manifold that is strongly uniformly Gibbs polystable admits a Kähler--Einstein metric.
 In companion papers we will present applications to Onsager's point vortex model on the two-sphere and the AdS/CFT correspondence.